paypulse/paypulse.github.io/_pages/index.md

   <img src="https://paypulse.github.io/assets/images/test.jpg" width = "20" height ="20" />
 {% endfor %}

 ---
 ## When is the birth day of Pay-pulse company.

+Individual business , April 3 2017.

 ---
 ## Where is the Pay-pulse company.

+We are located in South Korea , Byeollae Awesome factory.